no-script-img

 Settlement of Divorce Case VS. Trial

-However, if it is essential that the case goes to court, working with a dedicated Bergen County divorce lawyer could help a spouse protect their rights.
+However, if it is essential that the case goes to Court, working with a dedicated divorce lawyer in Bergen County could help a spouse protect their rights.
 They can assist to gather evidence, complete all required documents, and make potent arguments concerning property rights and child custody matters.

 Division of Property and Financial Support